SFDO-Community-Sprints/npc-best-practices/docs/Industry Common Components/Data Processing Engine.md

 ---
 # Data Processing Engine

-Audience: Salesforce admins at nonprofits and consulting partners

-Goal: Enable someone to get started with Data Processing Engine.
+The existing Salesforce help documentation for Data Processing Engine is sparse and scattered.
+It often does not give context for the what or the why.
+We've pulled together an overview of what you'll need to get started to understand and use the tool.

 ## What is Data Processing Engine?